Aaron Ramsey injury: Arsenal midfielder forced off with hamstring injury at Napoli | Goal.com

 Arsenal career over?
 Ramsey forced off with hamstring injury at Napoli

-Arsenal midfielder Aaron Ramsey was forced off in the first half of the Gunners' Europa League quarter-final tie with Napoli after stretching for a ball in a challenge, appearing to injure his hamstring in the process.
+Arsenal midfielder Aaron Ramsey was forced off in the first half of the Gunners' 1-0 Europa League quarter-final win over Napoli after stretching for a ball in a challenge, appearing to injure his hamstring in the process.

 After briefly receiving treatment the Wales international admitted defeat in the 31st minute as he limped from the field.